Genjack/ElectoralSeatCalculator/README.txt

 Please run 'java Government' after compiling.
 The program functions with a menu, which provides you with different options for various functions.
 The menu is operated with the number keys, as shown in the prompts.
+The files needed are hardcoded; there are some testfiles - testLoad for part 1/2 and testSeats for part 3 - if you would like to swap them out.

 ====
 FILE DESCRIPTIONS